tewarid/rhio-LIS2HH12/Readme.md

 # rhio-LIS2HH12

-This a portable library based on Arduino to work with the LIS2H12 accelerometer.
-It has been developed by rhomb.io and is open source.
-LIS2HH12 accelerometer has 3-axis, temperature sensor and other advanced options.
+This is a portable library based on Arduino to work with the LIS2H12 accelerometer.
+It was developed by rhomb.io and it is open source.
+The LIS2HH12 accelerometer has 3-axis, a temperature sensor and other advanced features.

 ## Features

-+ Read by I2C
+* Read by I2C
-+ Read single or all axis
+* Read single or all axis
-+ Configure two interruptions generator and interruption pins
+* Configure two interruption generators and interruption pins
-+ Read acceleration in g or mg
+* Read acceleration in g or mg
-+ Read temperature in ºC
+* Read temperature in ºC
-+ Configure all sensor option
+* Configure all sensor options

 ## Library structure

-The library design try to be easy visible with the following sections on the rhio-LIS2HH12.h and rhio-LIS2HH12.cpp.
+This library was designed to be easy to read with the following sections on the rhio-LIS2HH12.h and rhio-LIS2HH12.cpp

-+ Initialization: The functions of this section are used for begin the sensor and configure I2C.
+* Initialization: The functions of this section are used to start the sensor and configure I2C.

-+ Basic function: Basic configuration of the sensor.
+* Basic function: Basic configuration of the sensor.

-+ Application: Two function for easy run of the sensor advanced options.
+* Application: Two functions to easily run the sensor advanced options.

-+ Operating Modes: With this functions you configure generic options of the sensor like frequency, bandwidth, low pass filter, software reset, debug, axis, etc.
+* Operating Modes: A set of functions to configure generic options of the sensor like frequency, bandwidth, low pass filter, software reset, debug, axis, etc.

-+ Reading Acceleration Data Modes : You can read the differents modes of data.
+* Reading Acceleration Data Modes : You can read the different modes of data.
-  * Without convert, this is very helpful if you want to set the high pass filter.
+    * Use without conversion if you want to set the high pass filter.
-  *  You can read in g or mg unit.
-You can read each one with three differents functions.
+    * Get data in g or mg units.
+Each one can be read with three different functions.

-+ High pass filter (HPF): The function for set HPF.
+* High pass filter (HPF): The function for setting HPF.

-+ Interruption generation (IG): This section is very important if you want to read the interruption from the pads.
-With this functions you enable the IG 1 or 2 on the interruptions pads that you need.
+* Interruption generation (IG): This section is needed if you want to read the interruption from the pads.
+With this functions you enable the IG 1 or 2 on the interruption pads that you need.

-+ Inertial Interrupt: One of the most important functions here is the "setIntMode(IntMode, IG)" because with it you can develop differents applications.
-There are other importants for enable axis interruption, get this interuptions and set the interruption behavior for minimum duration of the signal to create an interruption, threshold interruption, etc.
+* Inertial Interrupt: The main function is "setIntMode(IntMode, IG)" because with it you can develop different applications.
+There are other important ones for enabling the axis interruption.
+Get this interuptions and set the interruption behavior for minimum duration of the signal to create an interruption, a threshold interruption, etc.

-+ FIFO: Very usefull if you want to save data.
-With this you configure the FIFO, enable FIFO, enable deep FIFO and what deep.
-Set FIFO interruption signals or read signal to know the FIFO status.
+* FIFO: Use if you want to save data.
+With this you configure the FIFO, enable FIFO, enable deep FIFO and how deep it will be.
+Set FIFO interruption signals or read signals to know the FIFO status.

-+ STATUS: Get functions to know well the system behavior.
+* STATUS: "Get" functions to know well the system behavior.

-+ Temp: It's an only one function to measure the temperature
+* Temp: It's a function to measure the temperature.

 ## Main functions

-+ begin()
+* begin()
-+ setFrequency(ODR)
+* setFrequency(ODR)
-+ setAxis(ZYX)
+* setAxis(ZYX)
-+ setFS(FS)
+* setFS(FS)
-+ getAccel(&x, &y, &z)
+* getAccel(&x, &y, &z)

-On the set function you need to pass a table's decimal number to set the parameters.
+On the "set" functions you need to pass a table's decimal number to set the parameters.

 ## Interruptions

-Like we saw before, we have two posibilities here.
-First, you have two interrupt generator that you configure separate.
-And you can read this interruptions with some get functions.
-Also you can select what interrupt generator is enable in the INT pads.
-Although you have other configure interruption function that only can read by the INT path.
+As stated before, there are two posibilities here:

+* The first one, you have two interrupt generators that you configure separately.
+You can read these interruptions with some get functions.
+* The other one, you can select which interrupt generator is enabled in the INT pads.
+Even though these generators are configured, some of them can only be read on the INT pads.

 ## License

 This library was developed by rhomb.io and has a GNU/GPL v3 license.
 For more information, check the License file.